pfsense/docs/source/releases/2-3-new-features-and-changes.rst

 -  Fixed updating of group file for renamed groups.
    `#6013 <https://redmine.pfsense.org/issues/6013>`__
 -  Fixed handling of groups with spaces in their names.
 Local group names can no longer contain spaces.
-New group scope option “Remote” added for LDAP and RADIUS use where spaces in group names are valid.
+New group scope option "Remote" added for LDAP and RADIUS use where spaces in group names are valid.
    `#6012 <https://redmine.pfsense.org/issues/6012>`__
 -  Added support for RFC2307 style LDAP groups.